-We introduce a unified framework under which the weak axiom of revealed preferences (WARP) and domain-specific standard postulates (e.g., Independence for choices over lotteries, Stationarity for choices over future consumption) are jointly relaxed using a general reference dependence approach.
-This leads to four models, one for choices over generic alternatives and one each for risk, time, and social preferences, where behavioral departures from WARP and standard postulates are explained by a common source -changing preferences due to reference dependence.
-In each model, reference alternatives are given by the maximization of complete and transitive order, which determine the preference parameters that explain choices.
+Abstract We study how violations of structural assumptions like expected utility and exponential discounting can be connected to reference dependent preferences with set-dependent reference points, even if behavior conforms with these assumptions when the reference is fixed.
+This is done with the introduction of a unified framework under which both general rationality (WARP) and domain-specific structural postulates (e.g., Independence for risk preference, Stationarity for time preference) are jointly relaxed using a systematic reference dependence approach.
+The framework allows us to study risk, time, and social preferences collectively, where behavioral departures from WARP and structural postulates are explained by a common source-changing preferences due to reference dependence.
+In our setting, reference points are given by a linear order that captures the relevance of each alternative in becoming the reference point and affecting preferences.
+In turn, they determine the domain-specific preference parameters for the underlying choice problem (e.g., utility functions for risk, discount factors for time).